Article

 An operator has many tasks.
 For one, senior housing is a heavily regulated industry, and as a result, demands a high-quality operator who understands the nuances of these regulations in order to remain in compliance.

-Another role of the operator is in attracting, training and retaining the staff who run the facility, as labor is one of the biggest operating expenses in senior housing.
-Operators must also have strong systems, policies and procedures to ensure resident safety and compliance with laws, while simultaneously creating a warm and caring environment that is appealing to customers (and thereby, minimizes vacancy).
+Another role of the operator is in attracting, training, and retaining the staff who run the facility, as labor is one of the largest operating expenses in senior housing.
+Operators must also have strong systems, policies, and procedures in place to ensure resident safety and compliance with laws, while simultaneously creating a warm and caring environment that is appealing to customers (minimizing vacancy).

 While good operations for any property is important to the investment’s success, operator risk to senior housing is magnified compared to other commercial real estate asset classes.
-For a senior housing project to achieve its full potential, it must have an operator lined up who has a detailed understanding of local regulations, and how to operate and manage a senior housing business.
+For a senior housing project to achieve its full potential, it must have an operator with a detailed understanding of both local regulations, and the nuances how to operate and manage a senior housing facility.

 Demand Composition

-Gut instinct is to evaluate local demographics to understand aging trends.
-One might initially believe that an area that has a high concentration of aging adults would be a logical place to invest in senior housing.
+Gut instinct may tell you to start by evaluating local demographics to understand aging trends, as one might initially believe that an area that has a high concentration of aging adults would be a logical place to invest in senior housing.
 Demand is more nuanced than that, though.
 Demand for senior housing is actually most often driven by the location of seniors’ adult children, who often become the critical decision maker as it pertains to whether their parent(s) will move into a senior living facility.
 Investors should consider both age cohorts (those aged 45 to 64, and those aged 65 and above) when evaluating potential demand for senior housing.

 Demographics